logicfish/commons/com.logicfishsoftware.commons.xtend/README.md

 Language features

 Synchronize active annotation - adds 'synchronized' to any method.
+See also Synchronization extension which synchronises a Function over an object instance.
 AnonymousInnerType - creates an inline anonymous constructor for a field or method (replaces method body).

 XAnnotation tools